neilellis/easydeploy/README.md

 ### Scale to N Instances

-     ezd -e <environment>> scale <N>
+     ezd -e <environment>> scale [<N> | 'max' | 'min']

 This will scale the number of instances to N, if the current number of instances is larger they will be destroyed if less then they will be created.
+The values max and min are synonyms for the MAX_INSTANCES and MIN_INSTANCES configuration values.

 ### List Instances